vimanvh/forms/README.md

 # forms
-Library for simplyfiyng building forms in React application using MobX state management
+Library to simplify building of forms in React using MobX state management